dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

   - particularly on an analogy of the speed of sound and social xmission, as population density grows

-###

-- sociophysical communication physically limits information flux
-  - in ancient times, information flux was mostly limited to physical contact.
-  - as time progressed, population growth itself lead to more information and more information flux. technology advances further augmented this trend for ever increasing information flux.
-    - writing established information permanence.
-    - navigation & ship-building increased the maximum range for information to spread, quickly
-    - economics incentivized management of information to predict trade and resource trends.
-  - ancient people could assume that as population increased, so did the likelihood of new technological innovations
-    - they could also assume that the network effect ...
-    - further, population density in itself also changes the way that information diffuses geographically.
-      - (reynold's number)
-      - similar to how the speed of sound changes in varying density, the average speed at which an idea or piece of information travels changes based on the density of population. the specifics of the information can also affect how quickly it will be propagated.
-      - (reemphasize why the physics metaphors are so applicable for social physics.)

 ### Single Most Important Conclusion from Learning Social Physics

 - the single most important conclusion I can draw from a mathematical